-- 8. Only official entries will be penned and sheep must be penned in the exhibitor assigned area on penning chart or premium will be forfeited.
+- Must be accompanied by an official Certificate of Veterinary Inspection (CVI) approved by the state of origin and in compliance with General Requirements, inspected by an accredited licensed veterinarian approved by the Animal Health Official of state of origin, veterinarians in the employ of State Animal Health Agency and Animal Health Division, United States Department of Agriculture.
+Name & address of consignor (owner).
+Origin (home) of sheep, if different from owner's residence.
+Name & address of consignee (destination-SCF&HS).
+Description including species, breed, age, sex, and positive identification registration number in ear.
+Statement that examining veterinarian has personally inspected the animals described and found them to be free from visible symptoms of infectious, contagious, or communicable diseases or known exposure thereto within 30 days of shipment.
+The certificate must state that all sheep originate from a flock observed by a veterinarian and the flock has been found to be free of foot rot, sore mouth, or any other infectious or contagious diseases.
+The official CVI is valid for 30 days.
+All sheep must be individually identified by flock and scrapie tags in the ear and listed on the health certificate. - All sheep, of any age, must be identified by USDA approved official identification approved ear tag and/or tattoo.
+A microchip is also acceptable but it must be a USDA approved device.
+If a microchip is used for ID, the animal owner must bring the microchip reader to the fair. - From states with endemic Bluetongue must be tested negative within 30 days prior to entry - must be in compliance with New Jersey health requirements & regulations - 8.
+All animals must be clean and properly conditioned.
+Please consult the health regulations under the Exhibitor General Information for other health regulations. - Only official entries will be penned and sheep must be penned in the exhibitor assigned area on penning chart or premium will be forfeited.
 Payment MUST accompany entries at \$8.00 per animal in single classes.
 All group classes are free.
 All animals showing in group classes must have been shown in single classes.
-All Entries must be postmarked by July 1, 2022.
+All Entries must be postmarked by July 1, 2023.
 NO Late entries will accepted.
-There will be a \$28.00 charge for checks not honored by the exhibitor's bank.
+There will be a \$35.00 charge for checks not honored by the exhibitor's bank.
 No entry fees will be refunded.
 Due to the large numbers of sheep entries recently, we will be taking entries until pens are full.
 Once full, additional entries will be refunded.
-Please get your entries in early! - 9.
+Please get your entries in early! - 10.
 All sheep are to be shown at halter at officials or judge's request.
 Judge may request exhibitor to open mouth of sheep.
-Exhibitors with multiple entries in an individual class must be prepared to enter show ring when class is called or may be disqualified. - The committee reserves the right to combine or cancel classes with fewer than two exhibitors and/or less than five animals present.
+Exhibitors with multiple entries in an individual class must be prepared to enter show ring when class is called or may be disqualified. - 11.
+The committee reserves the right to combine or cancel classes with fewer than two exhibitors and/or less than five animals present.
 The committee may decline any entry not meeting all rules and regulations.
-Animals may be placed in ABW (all other breed white- registered sheep only) or NCW (all other breeds natural color - registered sheep only) - 11.
+Animals may be placed in ABW (all other breed white- registered sheep only) or NCW (all other breeds natural color registered sheep only) - 12.
 Written grievances are to be submitted to show committee prior to judge's final placing of any class.
-Committee decision is final. - 12.
-Age for senior lambs will be September 1st through December 31st, 2021.
-For junior lambs January 1st, 2022 to April 30, 2022 for ALL breeds.
+Committee decision is final. - 13.
+Age for senior lambs will be September 1st through December 31st, 2022.
+For junior lambs January 1st, 2023 to April 30, 2023 for ALL breeds.
 The judge will make final determination of class.
 Lambs must be carrying all lamb teeth and yearlings no more than four permanent teeth showing at time of show.
-Tails should be properly docked. - 13.
-Participating in this event is at your own risk and that of the health of your animals - 14.
-Premiums will be paid on the following scale:
+Tails should be properly docked.